gwlucastrig/GridfourC/README.md

 who are exploring new ways of performing data compression for raster data sources.

 **3. Distribution:**  GVRS provides a light-weight API and data format suitable for distributing data to other systems.
-GVRS was original conceived as a way of providing environment data for small systems, single-board computers, and platforms such as Autonomous Underwater Vehicles.
+GVRS was originally conceived as a way of providing environment data for small systems, single-board computers, and platforms such as Autonomous Underwater Vehicles.
 But it is a feasible solution for many other use cases.